GG1991/GConverter/README.md

 # GConverter

-This is a CAD library that allows operate with 3D geometries.
+CAD library to operate with 3D geometries.

 ## Properties